 Keypad Access Control

-These systems utilize input of a code or pin number in order to verify access permission for users.
+These systems use a code or pin number in order to verify access for users.
 They are cheap and easy to use, as they require no key fobs or keys.
-However, they do have the disadvantage of insecurity due to the possibility of users sharing the code with others, so when you have these systems in place it’s important to make sure your employees don’t share the code with anybody.
+However, they do have the disadvantage of insecurity due to the possibility of users sharing the code with others.
+When you have this system in place it is important to make sure your employees don’t share the code with anybody.

 Proximity / Radiofrequency Based Systems

-These systems work with a specific object, usually a key fob of some sort.
-Proximity systems require a key fob to be brought to touch, or nearly touch the reader system (these devices rarely require any maintenance.)
+These systems work with a specific object, usually a type of key fob.
+Proximity systems require a key fob to be placed near the reader, or close to the reader system (these devices require minimum maintenance).
 Radiofrequency based systems, usually used in garages, can be controlled from a command at a distance.

-These systems allow users to identify themselves with a fingerprint, handprint, and more rarely, a retina scan.
-These systems are more costly, but provide heightened security, as the permission criteria is truly unique to each user with authorized access, eliminating the possibility of access credential sharing as is common with code pad based systems.
-The only disadvantage of these systems is inconvenience, as the entrance flow will be made more slow in high traffic areas protected by biometric scanners.
+These systems allow users to identify themselves with a fingerprint, handprint, and in high-security locations, a retina scan.
+These systems are more costly, but provide greater security, as the permission criteria is truly unique to each user with authorized access.
+It eliminates the possibility of sharing credentials that is common with code-based systems.
+The only disadvantage of these systems is inconvenience, as it requires more time for each user to unlock the door, possibly creating a lineup in high traffic areas.

 Ideal for the most secure environments, these systems combine aspects of the above systems for a more strict security protocol.
 These systems require users to confirm their credentials in multiple ways, usually through a combination of a proximity token and a fingerprint, or a proximity token and a keypad code.